software-students-spring2025/1-specification-exercise-spectacular-team-4/README.md

 > "As a reader who likes to share my opinion, I want to be able to leave reviews and comments on a book, so I can keep track of my own reviews and have others see them."

 **UML Activity Diagram for User Story #5:**
-> "As a reader, I want to see other users’ reviews of a specific book, so I can decide whether I want to read it."
+> "As a curious reader exploring new genres, I want to see other users’ reviews of a specific book, so I can decide whether I want to read it."
 ![alt text](umlDiagram.png)